In my many years of trying -and often failing- to be and Enviromom, finding deodorant alternatives has been one of my biggest challenges.

 I was on a quest to find out.

-At my local pharmacy the sales clerk saw me carefully analyzing the deodorants and asked if she could help.
-After telling her about my needs she recommended I just try tea tree oil and lavender essential oil instead of any over the counter options!
-I had not even considered this.
+At my favorite natural oils shop, the sales clerk saw me carefully analyzing the deodorants and asked if she could help.
+After telling her about my needs she recommended I just give tea tree oil and lavender oils a go for a few days!
+Something I had never considered before despite loving the smell tea tree oil in all things personal care related.

 Using Tea Tree Oil & Lavender